DavidGarfinkle/Lilypond_MusicXMLexport/gsoc/README.txt

 Run lilypond scheme-sandbox
 Load lily-env.scm from gsoc/ directory
-Call (music->xml mus) from gsoc/ directory on a music expression mus Currently limited to single-voice SequentialMusic of notes, chords, articulations, key signatures, time signatures, and clefs
+Call (music->xml mus) from gsoc/ directory on a music expression mus Currently limited to single-voice SequentialMusic contexts of notes, chords, articulations (not all are supported, such as early-music or instrument-specific examples), key signatures, time signatures, and clefs

 INCLUDED EXAMPLES:
 samples/lilysamples.scm has lazy examples of music expressions.